 6. File for Modification of Your Support Obligations, If Necessary

 If you are obligated to pay child support or alimony and you lose your job or your business starts to struggle, you may be entitled to file for a modification of your support obligations in court.
 However, it is important not to stop paying until you have a new court order, as failing to make payments can make your financial situation even worse, causing you to not rebuild your finances.

 From paying your bills to paying your former spouse, having a rainy-day fund can help you avoid financial disaster if times get tough.
 After a divorce, it is a good idea to save what you can, even if it means waiting to buy some of the things on your wish list.

 8. Consider Seeking Professional Advice

 Many divorcees will find it beneficial to work with a financial planner and an accountant, particularly in the early stages following a divorce.
 Experienced professionals will be able to help you spend and save smartly, maximize your deductions and keep as much of your money as possible.

 9. Consider a Prenup Before You Remarry

 Finally, before marrying again, consider asking your new partner to enter into a prenuptial agreement.
 By planning ahead, you can use the lessons learned from your divorce to help protect your financial future.

-Request a Consultation with North County, San Diego, CA Divorce Lawyer Richard M. Renkin
+Request a Case Evaluation with North County, San Diego, CA Divorce Lawyer Richard M. Renkin

 Richard M. Renkin is a North County divorce lawyer and Certified Family Law Specialist.
-If you have questions about the financial implications of divorce, you can call 619-299-7100 or inquire online to request a confidential consultation.
+If you have questions about the financial implications of divorce, you can call 619-299-7100 or inquire online to request a confidential case evaluation.